Hybrid-Ecologies/eluent/README.md

 ### Exporting
-To export the chromatogram for use in the qualitative analysis web app, time-tracked VTT (subtitle) files are generated for each user's screen capture.
+The qualitative analysis interface is able to annotate each user's screen capture with the current codeword.
+To export codeword data for each user, time-tracked VTT (subtitle) files can be generated for each user.
 ```
 save_path = 'vtt'
-prefix = 'jupyter
+prefix = 'jupyter'
 dataset.save_subtitles(save_path, chromatogram, prefix)
 ```